jubishop/Tusk/README.md

 #### Registering others

-If you are the server's owner (or you're whitelisted), you can register people other than yourself.
+If you are the server's owner (or you have the role `tusk_admin`), you can register people other than yourself.
 The command is `!admin_register`, and the first param becomes the discord user to register.

 - ***Steam Example***: `!admin_register @jubi jubishop`
 - ***XBox Example***: `!admin_register @jubi jubishop xbox`